This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Alcohol messes with your concentration.

-It has been known for decades that mental functions like concentration and vigilance are impaired when someone is well below the blood alcohol level legal limit.
+It has been known for decades that mental functions like concentration and vigilance are impaired when someone is well below the legal blood alcohol level limit.

 It’s a no-brainer that “high levels of alcohol consumption are associated with poor academic performance and mental health outcomes among [undergrad] students.”